sebibolohan/sebibolohan/README.md

 ---

 ### 📂 Projects (Selection)
-- 🌺 **Flower Recognition App (Licență)** – A mobile AR application developed in Unity that recognizes flowers using a TensorFlow Lite model trained on the Oxford 102 Flowers dataset.
+- 🌺 **Flower Recognition App (Bachelor Thesis)** – A mobile AR application developed in Unity that recognizes flowers using a TensorFlow Lite model trained on the Oxford 102 Flowers dataset.
 The app combines real-time image classification with Firebase authentication and a Gemini-powered chatbot to display interactive botanical information in augmented reality.
 Developed as part of my final year thesis.
 - 🧠 **Catalog AI** – an app that classifies types of bread using a custom-trained neural network and natural language input, developed for an AI university course.
 - 🎮 **FIIBurgeria** – interactive VR experience in Unity simulating a fast-food restaurant, allowing users to play the role of a cook and interact with customers (Mixed Reality).
 - 💻 **Meeting Scheduler** – GUI desktop app in Python using Tkinter that lets users manage meetings by date, time and participants.